“A journey is like a marriage. The sure way to be wrong is to think you control it¨.”

 My Favorite Travel Stories

-Everyone has a repertoire of travel stories that they like to tell friends after a couple of glasses of wine.
-I would love to hear some of my fellow Fifty-Plus Nomad`s favorite stories.
+Everyone has a repertoire of travel stories they like to tell friends after a couple of glasses of wine.
+I would love to hear some of my fellow Fifty-Plus Nomads’ favorite travel stories.

 - I have eaten and enjoyed a lot of unusual dishes, including:

 - Chapulines (grasshoppers) in Mexico (a bit too chewy for my taste but a decent replacement for peanuts in a bar).

 - Salo in Russia.
 Sala is salted or highly fermented, aged pork (sometimes smoked), usually eaten with butter on brown bread.
 It is also often accompanied by vodka.
 (I love this dish, but most Americans I know find it too fatty for their taste).

 - Balut in the Philippines is a developing bird embryo boiled and eaten from the shell.
 In my experience, most people suck embryonic juice, and some eat the fetus.
 (The juice tastes to me like a good bouillon.
 I have never eaten the embryo).